sungsoo-ahn/2025/_posts/2025-04-28-imagenet-flaws.md

 <div style="margin:15px 0px 15px 0;">
 <span style="font-weight:800">Label Errors<d-cite key="7"/></span> used
-Confident Larning framework<d-cite key="18"/> and five Amazon Mechanical Turk (MTurk) workers for re-annotation.
+Confident Learning framework<d-cite key="18"/> and five Amazon Mechanical Turk (MTurk) workers for re-annotation.
 Images lacking workers' consensus — about 11% — were marked as "unclear".
  The label error on the validation set is estimated to be about 20%.
 </div>